alshohagsch/alshohagsch.github.io/_pages/founder.md

 *Rahman received the Most Inspirational Patient Award 2017*

-A social worker introduced him to a non-governmental organization called [HOME](https://www.home.org.sg/), which provided him with assistance and support.
+A social worker introduced him to a non-governmental organization called <a href='https://www.home.org.sg/' target='_blank'>HOME</a>, which provided him with assistance and support.
 Rahman learned English and computer skills through their programs.

 <img src='/assets/images/rahman-computer.jpg'>